meghanhkoon/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered
 A challenge that occured while creating this analysis for Louise was creating the Outcomes Based on Goals table.
 With the COUNTIF() function, order matters of the filtering of the criteria.
-I I originally put the end goal after the criteria of counting "plays" from the Kickstarter Goal column.
+I originally put the end goal after the criteria of counting "plays" from the Kickstarter Goal column.
 For example, the function I first used was: =COUNTIFS(Kickstarter!F:F, "failed", Kickstarter!D:D, ">=1000", Kickstarter!R:R, "plays", Kickstarter!D:D, "<=4999").
 After copying the formulas throughout the rest of the table, creating a graph, and seeing if the solution matched - it did not.
 Then I realized that order matters for the formula.
 Instead, the corrected formula for cell C3 on the Outcomes Based on Goals sheet is: =COUNTIFS(Kickstarter!F:F, "failed", Kickstarter!D:D, ">=1000", Kickstarter!D:D, "<=4999", Kickstarter!R:R, "plays").

 Another difficulty encountered was writing the summaries and data analysis from the information procured on Microsoft Excel.
 As a math major, doing the actual formulas and solutions are easier than word problems!
 After re-reading through the modules and trying to make more sense of the data, I was able to have a clearer understanding of the background of the numbers and the story we wanted our numbers to tell.